apache/ws-wss4j/README.txt

 * Required software *

 To work with WSS4J you need additional software.
-Most of the software is also needed by your SOAP base system, e.g.
+Most of the software is also needed by your SOAP base system, e.g. Apache Axis.

+To simplify installation and operation of WSS4J an additional ZIP file is provided that holds all other JARs that are required by WSS4J.
+Please note that we probably not use the very latest versions of these JARs, but we used them during the tests.

-Apache Axis.
-To implement the Web Service Security (WSS) part specific software is required:
+To implement the Web Service Security (WSS) part specific software is
+required:

 addressing-1.0.jar
     This jar contains the implementation of WS-Adressing, required